Build Your E-Commerce Website Right The First Time

 Let’s face it, 2020 has certainly presented us with some unique challenges, forcing many businesses to pivot their focus onto E-commerce initiatives.
 Schools and training organisations are now conducting lessons online.
 Restaurants are selling their menus as take-home meals and offering contactless delivery.
-Even professional service providers like Accountants, Doctors and Lawyers have had to find ways of making appointments available via Telephone and Video link.
+Even professional service providers, such as accountants, Doctors, and Lawyers, have had to find ways to make appointments available via Telephone and Video link.

-As everyone scrambles to get their online offering sorted in the quickest and cheapest way possible, many are blind to the fact that a compromised website will not only perform poorly, it may even completely turn new prospects off from doing business with you at all, in the future.
+As everyone scrambles to get their online offering sorted most quickly and cheaply possible, many are blind to the fact that a compromised website will not only perform poorly, but it may even completely turn new prospects off from doing business with you at all, in the future.

 Pivot with Purpose!

-If you were setting up a retail space, you wouldn’t just slap any old fixtures, fitting and products into your store – you’d want to make sure everything is on-brand, fit for purpose and connects with your customers in the right way and with the right message.
-The same should go for your website.
+If you were setting up a retail space, you wouldn’t just slap any old fixtures, fittings, and products into your store – you’d want to make sure everything is on-brand, fit for purpose, and connects with your customers in the right way and with the right message.
+The same principle applies to your website.

-You have probably worked really hard to get your brand and business to where it is.
-Don’t jeopardise your efforts now by jumping onto the first option that comes along promising you the quickest, cheapest solution available.
+You have probably worked extremely hard to build your brand and business to where it is today.
+Don’t jeopardize your efforts now by jumping at the first option that comes along, promising you the quickest and cheapest solution available.

 For example, you’re probably familiar with Zoom video conferencing by now and might even consider it an easy, low-cost solution for your client consulting calls.
 But, did you know that absolutely anyone can dial in to your private Zoom calls if they know how?
-Not a great solution if you are trying to protect/retain client confidentiality… some food for thought.
+Not a great solution if you’re trying to protect or retain client confidentiality; some food for thought.

-While the current situation demands us to do things a little differently, at its core, its important your offering remains on-brand and fit-for-purpose.
-If you’re not quite sure where to begin, or are feeling in over your head, it might be worth engaging a professional, experienced team that can assess, plan, implement, market and fully maintain your E-commerce site.
+While the current situation requires us to approach things a little differently, at its core, it’s essential that your offering remains on-brand and fit-for-purpose.
+Suppose you’re not quite sure where to begin or are feeling overwhelmed.
+In that case, it might be worth engaging a professional, experienced team that can assess, plan, implement, market, and fully maintain your E-commerce site.

 Where to begin…